 Good writers of speculative fiction are keen observers of nature, in general and specifically, human nature.
 They are able to express those observations as captivating stories; they are able to tell the stories of self through the stories of their superheroes.

-So, pick up a great comic book, like Dusu (issue #1 is free), Watson and Holmes (also free), the Chronicles of Piye, or Sword and Soul Adventures; or great books, such as Moses: The Chronicles of Harriet Tubman, Changa’s Safari, Damballa, or A Single Link (which releases at the end of this month).
+So, pick up a great comic book, like Dusu (issue #1 is free), Watson and Holmes (also free), the Chronicles of Piye, or Sword and Soul Adventures; or great books, such as Moses: The Chronicles of Harriet Tubman, Changa’s Safari, Damballa, or A Single Link.
 Soar with the superheroes within.

 Capes aren’t necessary.